dominikglandorf/LLM-grammar/README.md

 ### Data augmentation

-To create the augmented dataset, execute the python script `src/generate_examples.py` with the following options:
+To create the augmented dataset, execute the Python script `generate_examples.py` in the directory `src` with the following options:
 ```
 --examples-per-batch EXAMPLES_PER_BATCH
                     Positive and negative examples per batch (default: 20)